Aqsunqur al-Bursuqi: Accession

 He was a Turkoman mamluk of the Bursuqid dynasty founded by Bursuq.

 A Turkish officer in the Seljuk army, al-Bursuqi was appointed as the representative of Mawdud, the atabeg of Mosul, to the court of the Seljuk sultan Muhammad I Tapar.
 An unidentified Assassin murdered Mawdud at a mosque in Damascus on 2 October 1113, and shortly thereafter the sultan appointed al-Bursuqi as Mawdud's successor at Mosul.
 The sultan also ordered his emirs to continue jihad (or holy war) against the Crusaders.
-Al-Bursuqi launched a devastating raid against the County of Edessa in April and May 1115.
+Al-Bursuqi launched a devastating campaign against the County of Edessa in April and May 1115.
 As the Artuqid ruler of Mardin, Ilghazi, had declined to participate in the campaign, al-Bursuqi invaded his territory, but Ilghazi defeated his troops.
 Because of the failure of his campaign, al-Bursuqi stayed in al-Rahba, and Juyûsh-beg was appointed atabeg of Mosul by the sultan.

 In 1120, Aqsunqur al-Bursuqi was Commander-in-Chief of the armies of the Seljuk ruler of Iraq Mahmud II, and defeated the armies of Mas'ud who was challenging the rule of his brother Mammud II.
 Aqsunqur al-Bursuqi was then named Shihna (Military Governor) of Iraq, with his base in Baghdad.
 He was defeated in 1122 by the Arab Banu Mazyad emir Dubays ibn Sadaqa when he marched on Baghdad.
 Dubays was ultimately defeated with the help of Zengi, and Aqsunqur al-Bursuqi retained the position of Shihna of Iraq until 1124-1125, when he was replaced by Baran-Qush Zakawi.